2021 Highest Paid Forestry Graduates in Virginia

 Best Schools for Highly Paid Forestry Graduates in Virginia

 Virginia Tech comes in at #1 in this year's ranking.
-Located in the small city of Blacksburg, Virginia Tech is a public college with a fairly large student population.
-The average salary for a student who gets a bachelor's degree in forestry from the school is $36,100.
+Located in the city of Blacksburg, Virginia Tech is a public school with a very large student population.
+Students who receive their bachelor's in forestry from the school go on to jobs that make an average salary of $36,100.

 Forestry majors at Virginia Tech take out an average of $21,672 in student loans while working on their bachelor's degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $223.Request Information